ibm-cloud-docs/account/cbr-monitor.md

 ## Before you begin
 {: #before-monitor-cbr}

-You must provision an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the Frankfurt (eu-de) region to monitor events for context-based restrictions.
+You must create an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the Frankfurt (eu-de) region to monitor events for context-based restrictions.
 For more information, see [Provisioning an instance](/docs/activity-tracker?topic=activity-tracker-provision).

 ## Determining how rules would affect access by using report-only mode
 {: #report-only-access}